qusers/Q/README.md

 > [!IMPORTANT]
 > The current Q implementation relies on `slurm` for job management and submission.
 The basic `qprep` tool for topology creation is automatically compiled during pip installation and is sufficient for preparing inputs.
 When submitting jobs, QligFEP uses the MPI-enabled `qdynp` program (_p for parallel_) to run the molecular dynamics simulations.
 To actually run these simulations, you need to compile Q as described below:

 On your HPC system, load the appropriate modules (system-dependent).
-We recommend using the GCC compiler suite and OpenMPI, as those are commonly available and compatible.
+We recommend using the GCC compiler suite and OpenMPI, as those are commonly available and compatible with `qdynp`.
 To check for module availability, use the command `module spider openmpi` or `module avail openmpi`.

 In the output, look for a version compiled with GCC (e.g., `OpenMPI/4.1.4-GCC-11.3.0`) and load it using the `module load` command.
 After loading the module, navigate to the `src/q6` folder in the Q repository and compile both the serial and MPI versions of Q with the commands `make all` and `make mpi`.
 In the example, we show how to do this on the Snellius, the Dutch national supercomputer: